msho10/vicho/content/_index.md

 ---
 ---

-I'm **Victoria Ho**, a Software Engineer specialized in performance.
+I'm **Victoria Ho**, a Performance Engineer for large scale web application.

 I love all things in machine learning and the human mind.